Pentagon to examine recruiting, ROTC policies in attempt to reach more people

 There are several reasons the general public has lost its connections to the military, he said.
 Today, only about 1 percent of the American population has served in the military, and people who do serve are likely to have a close family member who served before them.
 Additionally, 40 percent of people who join the military come from only six states.
 The majority of officers come from the northern United States, while the vast majority of enlisted servicemembers are from the south.

+The perception of the armed forces for young Americans who are not raised in a military family is typically shaped by movies and video games that offer “only a slice of our military’s jobs, lives and stories,” Carter said.

-Carter said the general public, according to Pentagon polls, also largely believes military life is incompatible with having a family, that servicemembers do not receive money to attend college and there is little diversity in the armed forces.
+Public perception is also somewhat shaped by falsehoods accepted by people unfamiliar with the military, he added.
+Pentagon polling found the general public largely believes military life is incompatible with having a family, that servicemembers do not receive money to attend college and there is little diversity in the armed forces.

 “We probably don’t spend enough time highlighting the opportunities that exist and the fulfillment one has from achieving excellence and doing it in service to your country,” Carter said.
 “No one should gloss over the hardships or the dangers of military life, but our servicemembers would be among the first to tell you how proud they feel to wear the uniform, how much they’ve learned and grown, and how it feels to wake up every morning to contribute to something bigger than yourself.”